-Neil Rowley, 40, studied Sports Science for his degree, so it’s fair to say that joining the energy sector wasn’t his original game plan.
-17 years into his career at National Grid, he’s got no regrets.
+Neil studied Sports Science for his degree, so it’s fair to say that joining the energy sector wasn’t his original game plan.
+17 years into his career with us he’s got no regrets.
 His current role, as Gas Markets Development Manager, involves addressing how we can green up gas and is one of his most rewarding yet.

 I joined National Grid with a degree in sports science.
 Much of my work has been about ensuring we have clear and fair rules and procedures for how companies supply us, and the financial settlement they get in return.
 So, while I left sports behind, you could say that I’ve made a career out of creating level playing fields for the energy industry.